Clifford Chance offices, New York

 |Chief corporate governance officer||Huntington National Bank||SVP, deputy general counsel and corporate secretary||AIG|

-|Chief legal officer||Biotechnology Innovation Organization||SVP, general counsel and corporate secretary||Avangrid|
+|Chief legal officer||Biotechnology Innovation||SVP, general counsel and corporate secretary||Avangrid|

 |Chief legal officer and assistant secretary||Bunge||SVP, general counsel and secretary||Gentherm|

-|Chief legal officer and corporate secretary||Heidrick & Struggles||Vice president legal services & chief privacy officer||The Cheesecake Factory|
+|Chief legal officer and corporate secretary||Heidrick & Struggles||VP, legal services & chief privacy officer||The Cheesecake Factory|

-|Director of business development||FutureMade||Vice president, associate general counsel and assistant secretary||Kyndryl Holdings|
+|Director of business development||FutureMade||VP, associate general counsel and assistant secretary||Kyndryl Holdings|

-|Director, governance & legal services||Murphy Oil Corporation||Vice president, deputy general counsel and assistant secretary||Hewlett Packard Enterprise|
+|Director, governance & legal services||Murphy Oil Corporation||VP, deputy general counsel and assistant secretary||Hewlett Packard Enterprise|

-|Executive vice president, chief legal officer||Shore United Bank||Vice president, director of proxy voting||Federated Hermes|
+|Executive vice president, chief legal officer||Shore United Bank||VP, director of proxy voting||Federated Hermes|

-|General counsel and chief legal officer||Rush Street Interactive||Vice president, governance and shareholder services||Prudential Financial|
+|General counsel and chief legal officer||Rush Street Interactive||VP, governance and shareholder services||Prudential Financial|

 |Global chief legal officer and corporate secretary||JLL||VP and deputy general counsel||Robinhood Markets|

-|Partner||Honigman||VP legal||Shake Shack|
+|Partner||Honigman||VP, legal||Shake Shack|